Free Kitchen Hacks eBook

 So as soon as I became a mom I was like “okay, time to perfect a vegan chili”.
 This wholesome meatless chili with lentils gives me all the nostalgia, heartiness, and flavor of Helaine’s famous turkey chili, but just without the meat.

-Every good chili has a mix of beans, seasoning, and a healthy amount of garlic and onion, but this chili has two unique ingredients that make it stand out.
+Every good chili has a mix of beans, seasoning, and a good amount of garlic and onion, but this chili has two unique ingredients that make it stand out.

-This “beefs” it up (pun intended) and gives it that heartiness any true chili achieves.
+The lentils “beef” it up (pun intended) and gives this cozy vegan dish that heartiness any true chili achieves.

 Corn is a highly debated chili add-in, but I would never chili without the corn.
 While classic chili leaves it out, you will find it in most southwestern-style chili, and here’s why it’s an absolute YES in my book.